 - The defendant unlawfully and intentionally threatened another person through an intentional act;

-- At a time that the defendant made the threat, he appeared to have the ability to carry out the threat;
+- At the time that the defendant made the threat, the defendant appeared to have the ability to carry out the threat;

 - The defendant had a fully-formed, conscious intent to commit the aggravated assault with a firearm upon the alleged victim.

 The prosecution is not necessarily required to prove that the defendant intended to kill anyone.

 Penalties for Aggravated Assault in Florida

 The crime of aggravated assault is charged as a third-degree felony punishable by up to five (5) years in prison and a $5,000 fine.

 Before July 2016, if the assault involved the actual possession of a firearm, then the offense also carried a three (3) year minimum mandatory prison sentence.
 However, that minimum mandatory provision has since been removed.
 Effective July 1, 2016, the Florida Legislature enacted legislation to eliminate the minimum mandatory prison sentence for aggravated assault with a firearm.

 This new legislation eliminated the minimum mandatory sentences for aggravated assault in the 10-20-Life statute by deleting aggravated assault from the list of crimes to which 10-20-Life applies.